The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Discussion of Results

+\PAR{Semantic Segmentation Accuracy.} The data in table~\ref{tab:results} illustrates a tradeoff between anomaly detection and segmentation performance.
+Methods like Bayesian DeepLab or Outlier Head are consistently among the best methods on all datasets, but need to train with special losses that reduce the segmentation accuracy by up to 10\%.
+If segmentation accuracy is important, methods that do not require any retraining are particularly interesting.

+\PAR{Supervision with \ac{ood} data} appears to be important for good anomaly detection.
+On every dataset, the best method required \ac{ood} data and is at least 38\% better than any `unsupervised' method.
+While training with \ac{ood} data can in principle lead to overfitting to specific objects, the results on FS Web, which was designed specifically to resemble open-world settings, show that the Outlier Head or Dissimilarity Ensemble are very robust to diverse anomalies.\\ We however want to emphasize that anomaly detection and uncertainty estimation are very different principles.
+Our benchmark therefore serves the dual purpose of finding either the best anomaly segmentation method or well-scalable uncertainty estimates, that are simply tested on the proxy task of anomaly detection.
+Comparing Bayesian DeepLab and the void classifier shows that good uncertainty estimation methods can even compete with some supervised methods, but so far not with specifically designed anomaly segmentation methods.

+\PAR{Inference time} differs significantly between methods.
+Methods can be broadly sorted into two categories, where the first do a single pass through a (sometimes modified) DeepLabv3+ architecture and the second category applies additional processing on top of this forward pass.
+Our measurements show that methods in the second category have up to two orders of magnitude higher inference time.
+The only exception marks the single-layer embedding density, where inference time is comparable to single pass methods.
+While nearly all methods\footnote{Image Resynthesis and SynBoost were submitted as pytorch models.} were executed as optimised tensorflow graphs, measurements are still dependent on the implementation details and possible parallelization is limited by GPU memory constraints.
+For example, the difference between softmax max-prob, softmax entropy, and dirichlet entropy can only be explained with inefficiencies in the softmax entropy implementation that cause a difference of more than 0.2 s.

 \PAR{Challenges in Method Adaptation.} The results reveal that some methods cannot be easily adapted to semantic segmentation.
-For example, retraining required by special losses can impair the segmentation performance, which can be an issue for certain applications.
-As such, training Dirichlet DeepLab with a KL divergence can be particularly unstable, resulting in poor performance.
-This shows the advantage of methods that do not require retraining, such as our learned embedding density.
-Additionally, the benchmark shows uncompetitive results for class-based embedding, which only highlights the ambiguity of class association between features and predictions.
+For example, retraining required by special losses can impair the segmentation performance, and we found that these losses (e.g. for Dirichlet DeepLab) were often unstable during training or did not converge.
+Other challenges rise from the complex network structures which complicate the translation of class-based embedding methods such as deep k-nearest neighbor~\cite{Papernot2018-xz} to segmentation.
+This is illustrated by the performance of our simple implementation.